BigSoftVideo/AVA360VR/features.md

 This is a list of some of the key features of AVA360VR according to different categories, with links and some indication of whether or not there is an instruction video (📼) or 'volcap' (🌐) in the demo package.

 ### Project management
+- Add multimedia assets to your project folder structure (📼)
 - [Create new projects and analyses](project.md) and load a saved analysis version in a project (📼)
-- Build and manipulate a visual mapping of groups of analysis version in one project (📼)
+- Build and manipulate a visual mapping of groups of analysis version in one project (🌐)
 - Create multiple projects and map groups of saved analysis versions across projects (📼)

 ### Multimedia assets